Sobal/.github/profile/CONTRIBUTING.md

 To get a list of our repos, please visit [https://github.com/orgs/Sobal/repositories](https://github.com/orgs/Sobal/repositories)

+To get a list of open issues, please visit our [contribute hub](https://contribute.sobal.fi/).

 ## Getting started

 Below is our guidelines for contributing in our repos.